 Implantable hearing devices are less prone to feedback issues that can bedevil those who wear hearing aids, and some devices can be kept in place while a patient bathes and exercises.

 Cochlear implants are surgically implanted devices recommended for patients who are severely hearing impaired or deaf and don’t benefit from hearing aids.
 They bypass the damaged inner ear and directly stimulate the auditory nerve, allowing you to perceive sound.
-Cochlear implants have an internal and external component.
+Cochlear implants have an internal and an external component.
 They are different from hearing aids and are only suitable for some patients.
 Those considering a cochlear implant should make sure their pneumococcal vaccines are up to date.
 For more information on these requirements visit the CDC’s website.

 Bone-anchored hearing aids are surgically implanted devices that bypass the outer and middle ear and rely on direct bone conduction to transmit sound.
 They comprise a titanium implant, an external abutment and a sound processor that work in tandem.
 They are ideal for patients with conductive or mixed hearing loss as well as those with single-sided impairment or deafness.